leoniemwindari/data-science-survey/README.md

 # Data Science Survey : Project Overview
- The main focus of the project is to compare Data Analyst and Data Scientist role, like :
+Data science related job is hot in the industry now.
+A lot of industry realizing the importance of data for their business.It is expected that the job related with data science will continue to increase each year.If you are interested in data science, whether you're a student or thinking of switching your career.
+You must've had this kind of questions popping in your head.
+Trust me, I've been there as this is also the questions I ask myself when I started my Data Science Journey.

-   * How many percentage of the respondent is a Data Analyst or Data Scientist?
+## Questions :
-   * Does data analyst have to know how to code?
+ #General :
-   * What programming language do data analyst vs data scientist use more? and what language they recommended?
+    *How many percentage is the data analyst and scientist from the respondent?
-   * What is the average age of data analyst vs data scientist?
+    *Am I too old to be a Data Analyst or Data Scientist?
-   * What IDEs they usually used on a regular basis?
+    *Gender differencies based on Role
-   * What data visualization libraries or tools they use on a regular basis?
+    *Do you have to have higher education?
-   * Does data analyst have to know machine learning?
-If yes, which machine learning algorithm they use the most?
+  #Techincal :
-   * Which machine learning frameworks do they used on a regular basis?
+    *On which platforms should I begin on data science courses?
-   * What is the most important activities in their role at work?
+    *Do I have to know how to code?
-   * How much do they make?(Comparison and distribution of the salary)
+    *What programming language should I learn?
-   * What are their favorite media sources that report on data science topics?
+    *Do Data Analyst have to know machine learning?
-   * Where do they usually deploy their data analysis or machine learning applications?
+    *What machine learning algorithm used a lot?
-   * Which platform to they use to completed data science courses?
+    *What Machine Learning framework usually used?
-   * Do you have to have a higher education?
+    *Which of the following integrated development environments (IDEs) do they use on a regular basis?
-   * Gender differencies in Data Analyst and Data Scientist Role
+    *What data visualization libraries or tools do they use on a regular basis?
-   * Salary based on Gender and Education
+    *Activities that make up an important part of their role at work (Data Analyst vs Data Scientist) *what are their favorite media sources that report on data science topics?
-   * What cloud computing platforms do they use on a regular basis?
+    *Where do you publicly share or deploy your data analysis or machine learning applications?
-   * What big data products (relational databases, data warehouses, data lakes, or similar) do they use on a regular basis?
+    *What  big data products (relational databases, data warehouses, data lakes, or similar) do they use on a regular basis?
-   * What business intelligence tools do they use on a regular basis? and used most often?
+    *What business intelligence tools do you use on a regular basis?

 ## Code and Resources Used
 **Python Version:** 3.7
 **Packages:** pandas, matplotlib